d3/d3-zoom/README.md

 }
 ```

-This method does not modify the given scale *y*.
-The input scale *y* thus represents the untransformed scale, while the returned scale represents the transformed view of the scale.
+This method does not modify the input scale *y*; *y* thus represents the untransformed scale, while the returned scale represents its transformed view.

 <a href="#transform_toString" name="transform_toString">#</a> <i>transform</i>.<b>toString</b>()